andymckay/arecibo/listener/docs/source/server/installation.rst

 You will require a App Engine application.
 You can create a free one at http://appengine.google.com/.

-So you can push to to the server you will need a copy of the **Python** App Engine SDK installed, you can get that here: http://code.google.com/appengine/downloads.html#Google_App_Engine_SDK_for_Python.
+To deploy you copy of Arecibo to App Engine you will need a copy of the SDK.
+You can get the *Python* version of the App Engine SDK here: http://code.google.com/appengine/downloads.html#Google_App_Engine_SDK_for_Python.

 You will need git to check out Arecibo from github: http://git-scm.com/.